-How MANY PROJECTS?
-Full credit for this portion of the class will be 100 points - that would be the equivalent of getting 100% on every problem set or on every exam.
+HOW MANY PROJECTS?
+Full credit for this portion of the class will be 100 points - the equivalent of getting 100% on every problem set or on every exam.
 For those of you who feel uncomfortable taking tests, you'll want to aim for getting the full 100 points in this portion of the course.
 How many projects should you do?
 However many you need to, to get your desired number of points.